 Every equestrian fan understands the meaning of a good racehorse.
 Their power and beauty are beyond compare, and the fans seem to lean towards those horses whether they already had a favourite or not.
 And there are those horses that made history.
-While browsing online in search of bet365 Royal ascot offers or statistics about your favourite horse, there is a good chance that you will come across some of them.
+While browsing online in search of statistics about race horses, there is a good chance that you will come across some of them.
 With their achievements, they have lifted the bar high for those coming after them, and their names will forever resonate through the equestrian world.

 The winner of the 1989 Cheltenham Gold Cup, but also a four-time winner of King George Chases is one of the most famous jump horses of all time.
 Desert Orchid won almost half of his 70 races and was named fourth on the all-time list of National Hunt Horses.